chromiumembedded/cef-project/README.md

 * (Windows only) Rename the "cefclient.exe.manifest" file to "myproject.exe.manifest".
 * Re-run the cmake and build commands.

 3\.
-Edit your copy of the cefsimple project as described on the [Tutorial](https://bitbucket.org/chromiumembedded/cef/wiki/Tutorial.md) Wiki page.
+Gain a better understanding of the cefsimple application by reading the [Tutorial](https://bitbucket.org/chromiumembedded/cef/wiki/Tutorial.md) Wiki page.

 4\.
 Fork the cef-project repository using Bitbucket and Git to store the source code for your own CEF-based project.
 See the [ContributingWithGit](https://bitbucket.org/chromiumembedded/cef/wiki/ContributingWithGit.md) Wiki page for details (replace all instances of "cef" with "cef-project" in those instructions).